Dissipation-induced topological insulators: A no-go theorem and a recipe: Topological classification and detection out of equilibrium

 where the integration is over the first Brillouin zone.
-This gives the value 1 for the states depicted in Fig.~\ref{fig:spdm}(b)--(c).
-This implies that there are edge eigenmodes of $G$ whose occupancies must straddle the gap in the spectrum of $G$, as indeed seen in Fig.~\ref{fig:spdm}(b)--(c).
-It should be noted that these are not decoupled modes of the dynamics -- on the contrary, every mode in the system is damped by a rate $\ge \gamma^\mathrm{in}$, as explained above, so any deviation from the steady state, either in the bulk or at the edge, would decay ate finite rate.
+This gives the value 1 for the states depicted in Fig.~\ref{fig:spdm}(b)--(c), which implies that there are edge eigenmodes of $G^{ss}$ whose occupancies must straddle the gap in the spectrum of $G^{ss}$, as indeed seen in Fig.~\ref{fig:spdm}(b)--(c).
+Let me also note that Eq.~\eqref{eqn:nt} shows that starting from, e.g., the trivial completely occupied [$n_\lambda(\mathbf{k})=1$ for all $\lambda$ and $\mathbf{k}$] or completely empty [$n_\lambda(\mathbf{k})=0$ for all $\lambda$ and $\mathbf{k}$] states, a gap in the spectrum of the occupancies will open up at arbitrarily short times, due to the gap in the spectrum of $\gamma^\mathrm{out}$.
+Thus, a nonzero Chern number and edge modes in the occupancy gap will immediately appear.